tyomaiva/first-rust-course/src/syntax_basics.md

   + So variables in Rust are immutable by default
 + Syntax is similar to C and languages that (partially) inherited the C syntax (like C++, Java, and JavaScript): brackets, braces, semicolons, comparison and increment/decrement operators, comments
 + `println!()` does formatted printing, similar to `printf()` in C, but more powerful
-+ You can edit this code snippet and re-run it without leaving this webpage.
-Alternatively, you can copy it and run in the [Rust Playground](https://play.rust-lang.org/)

 ## Basic built-in types
 In the example above, the type of the variable `index` is inferred automatically